brianlaihkhk/sample-multi-channel-chatroom/README.md

 - Client : Frontend-UI
 - Control : Handler for client request (Registration / Login / Channel management / Send message to Kafka / Kinesis)
-- Broadcast : Require if using Kafka.
+- Chat : Require if using Kafka.
 Broadcast message to client using websocket
 - Message : Store message from Kinesis or Kafka to MongoDB
 - Deploy : Deployment script
 - Tools : Tools for encryption, encoding and local server script for testing